-This meditation can be done anywhere you are able to sit quietly and practice, even an airplane seat.
+This meditation can be done anywhere you are able to sit quietly and practice.

-You may need to be creative to find the quiet place.
-Many people have told me that they’re best able to do this practice by first leaving their office and finding an empty conference room, or even leaving the building to sit in their car during part of their lunch break.
+If you work in an open office, you may need to be creative to find a quiet place to practice.
+Many people have told me that they’re best able to do this practice by leaving their office and finding an empty conference room, or even leaving the building to sit in their car during part of their lunch break.